ncgriffin/azure-network-protocols/README.md

 <br />
 <br />

 Another way to filter through SSH traffic is through "tcp.port == 22" in the green search bar of Wireshark.
 This is possible because SSH uses Port 22.
 We can see in the picture below that tcp port 22 shows SSH traffic.
-Secure Shell (ssh) essentially servers as the more direct approach
+Secure Shell (ssh) essentially serves as the more direct approach

 <br />
 <img width="850" src="https://imgur.com/8bDJmgj.png">